slab/quill/README.md

 - Follow [@quilljs](https://twitter.com/quilljs) on Twitter
 - Ask questions on [Stack Overflow](http://stackoverflow.com/) (tag with quill)
 - Visit the [discussion group](http://discuss.quilljs.com)
+- For large or interesting use cases you may also email support@quilljs.com

 ## Contributing